Kerala retains top rank in Niti Aayog's SDG India Index 2020-21, Bihar worst performer | Law-Order

 Kerala retains top rank in Niti Aayog's SDG India Index 2020-21, Bihar worst performer

-Kerala has retained the top rank in Niti Aayogs SDG India Index 2020-21, while Bihar has been adjudged as the worst performer, as per a report released on Thursday.
+Kerala has retained the top rank in Niti Aayogs SDG India Index 2020-21, while Bihar has been adjudged as the worst performer, according to a report released on Thursday.
+The Index for Sustainable Development Goals SDGs evaluates the progress of states and union territories on social, economic, and environmental parameters.
+Kerala retained its rank as the top state with a score of 75.

 - Country: